 Round Valley- For First-Timers

-The Round Valley area in Park City offers the highest concentration of beginner and intermediate trails in Utah.
+The Round Valley area in Park City offers the highest concentration of beginner and intermediate mountain bike trails in Utah.
 The trails range from flat straight rides to short segments that can be strung together to gain experience with climbing, descending, and navigating rocks and turns.

 The Round Valley Loop is an intermediate level 11.3 miles that skirts the perimeter of the area, intersecting a bunch of shorter trails like Pulp Friction (1.4 miles/difficult) and Nowhere Elks (1.3 miles/intermediate) that keep things interesting ride after ride.